xKDR/Survey.jl/docs/src/api.md

 Order = [:type, :function]
 Private = false
 ```
-Survey data can be loaded from a `DataFrame` into a survey design object.
+Survey data can be loaded from a `DataFrame` into a survey design.
 The package currently supports simple random sample and stratified sample designs.
 ```@docs
 AbstractSurveyDesign
 SimpleRandomSample